khmarbaise/octopress/source/_posts/2015/04/2015-04-04-maven-prerequisites.md

 Starting with [Maven 3.3.1][1] it is possible to define several important configuration elements within your project.
 For example JVM parameters or some kind of build extensions.
-Unfortunately using such things may result is wrong or failing builds cause thos informations are not read by older Maven versions.
+Unfortunately using such things may result is wrong or failing builds cause those informations are not read by older Maven versions.
 How can you prevent such situations?

 For a long time the [prerequisites][2] exists which defines the minimum